Discretization Invariant Networks for Learning Maps between Neural Fields: Introduction

 \section{Introduction}

-Implicit neural representations (INRs), which encode signals as the parameters of a neural network, have a number of useful properties.
-INRs can store continuous data in a memory-efficient manner \cite{siren}, represent and render detailed 3D scenes at lightning speeds \cite{mueller2022instant}, and integrate data from a wide range of modalities \cite{objectfolder2}.
-INRs are thus an appealing data representation for many applications, and recently methods for storing data as INRs have been demonstrated \cite{functa, gao2021ObjectFolder}.
+Neural fields (NFs), which encode signals as the parameters of a neural network, have many useful properties.
+NFs can efficiently store and stream continuous data \citep{siren, takikawa2022variable, cho2022streamable}, represent and render detailed 3D scenes at lightning speeds \citep{mueller2022instant, barron2023zipnerf, kerbl3Dgaussians}, and integrate data from a wide range of modalities \citep{gao2021ObjectFolder, objectfolder2}.
+NFs are thus an appealing data representation for many applications, but learning downstream tasks such as NF classification, segmentation, or generation remains a challenging problem.
+Their continuous domain makes NFs unsuitable as inputs to traditional neural network architectures that are designed for discrete pixel or voxel grids.

-However, no general framework for learning from a collection of data captured as INRs exists today.
-Converting such an implicit neural dataset into pixels or voxels and applying existing discrete models compounds interpolation errors and sacrifices many desirable properties of INRs \cite{functa, scenerepnets}.
-Alternatively, a hypernetwork can be trained in the parameter space of INRs and tailored for downstream tasks \cite{metalearning1,functa}.
-Unfortunately, a hypernetwork based on the parameter space of one type of INR is incompatible with other types, which poses a problem since the parameterization of INRs is constantly evolving.
-Moreover, these methods are unsuitable for important classes of INRs whose parameters extend beyond a neural network, such as plenoxels \cite{yu2021plenoxels} and Instant NGPs \cite{mueller2022instant}.

-In this paper we propose the \emph{\modelname}, a deep learning framework that directly handles INRs as input or output (Fig. \ref{fig:framework}).
-An \modelname consists of a sequence of layers that compute integrals over parametric functions of the input INR, separated by pointwise nonlinearities.
-By sampling from a low discrepancy point sequence, these integrals can be estimated efficiently with the quasi-Monte Carlo (QMC) method. \modelnames generalize standard neural networks including convolutional neural networks and transformers from data on a grid to data on arbitrary manifolds.
-Thus \modelnames are a broad class of models that can be applied to classification, segmentation, generative modeling, and other tasks on INRs.

-Furthermore, \modelnames can be applied to any type of INR, or in fact any data that can be represented as integrable functions on a bounded measurable set.
-Because \modelnames can evaluate an INR on an arbitrary number of points, they flexibly trade off speed and accuracy, and we find that they generalize to varying data resolutions.
-By constructing layers analogously to discrete networks, \modelnames can be initialized from a pre-trained discrete network, then fine-tuned with a small INR dataset.

-Our contributions are as follows: \begin{itemize}[leftmargin=1.4em] \item We introduce the \modelname, the first general framework for learning from implicit neural datasets of arbitrary parameterization. \item We prove desirable properties of the \modelname.
-Specifically, \modelnames are universal approximators, convergent under empirical backpropagation, and can match the behavior of a wide class of discrete models. \item We show that the \modelname can be initialized from a pre-trained discrete network and analyze its performance under different sampling schemes. \item We demonstrate \modelnames on classification and segmentation of INRs. \end{itemize}